TeachersGodComplex/Printer_Priority-/README.md

 ## Contribution

-This task have jet to be graded and there for pull request will not be approved.
+This task have yet to be graded and there for pull request will not be approved.
 As soon it's been graded this will be allowed.

 ## Licens